Legana/AMP_pub/05_benchmark.md

 include internet connectivity speed in the test.
 The reported run time is the sum of runtimes for both parts of the dataset.

-*ampep*: ampep was run using MATLAB R2019a on an Intel Xeon processor with 40 CPUs but runtime reflects single core performance since ampep did not appear to have a multi-core capability. *ampir*: ampir was run using the same Intel Xeon processor as was used for the ampep benchmark.
+*ampep*: `ampep` was run using MATLAB R2019a on an Intel Xeon processor with 40 CPUs but runtime reflects single core performance since ampep did not appear to have a multi-core capability.

-Since ampir is capable of multicore operation we measured its runtime as a function of core-count (see figure 5.4).
-In Table 5.7 the runtime of ampir with a single core is shown. ampir provides comparable performance to ampscan v2 when run with 4 cores.
+*ampir*: `ampir` was run using the same Intel Xeon processor as was used for the `ampep` benchmark.
+Since `ampir` is capable of multicore operation we measured its runtime as a function of core-count (see Figure 5.4).
+In Table 5.7 the runtime of `ampir` with a single core is shown. `ampir` provides comparable performance to `ampscanner v2` when run with 4 cores.

 **Table 5.7:** Run time performance on the Human Proteome